-It is the heat wave!
+It's the heat wave!
 Whether you are Parisians or just passing through for a few days to visit and enjoy Paris, you do not want to stay locked up (in a hotel or elsewhere) and we understand you!
-A goal : find some freshness, air-conditioned places, green spaces?
-Here are a few ideas for outings and activities in and around Paris with children when the thermometer reads record temperatures.
+One objective: find a little freshness, air-conditioned places, green spaces....
+Here are a few ideas for outings and activities in and around Paris with children when the thermometer displays record temperatures.

 Air-conditioned, family-friendly places...